thomas-zahner/rustlab-2024-ratatui/workshop/02_tui.md

 }
 ```

 Initializing the terminal (via `ratatui::init`) is necessary to ensure that the TUI uses an alternate screen buffer and let us control the events properly.
-Then we need to call `ratatui::restore` to back to the previous state respectively. `ratatui::init` also gives us a terminal type to further interact with the terminal in terms of drawing the UI and doing other things.
-See the [documentation](https://ratatui.rs/concepts/backends/alternate-screen/) for more information.
+Then we need to call `ratatui::restore` to go back to the previous state respectively. `ratatui::init` also gives us the `Terminal` type to further interact with the terminal in terms of drawing the UI and doing other operations.
+See the [documentation](https://ratatui.rs/concepts/backends/alternate-screen/) for more details.

 Then create a new file `src/app.rs` with the following content: